 CIPLE (Certificado Inicial de Português Língua Estrangeira) is the name of the Portuguese Language Test.
 It is a mandatory test for foreign individuals who want to obtain Portuguese citizenship.
-Moreover, the test is quite simple.
-It is sufficient to qualify as a minimum A2 level from the exam.
+The test is quite simple and It is sufficient to qualify as a minimum A2 level from the exam.

 What does it mean to get an A2 level?
 The levels have three main branches.
 Each branch also divides into two.
 So, level A is for beginners, level B is for intermediate learners, and level C is for advanced learners.
 Their sub-branches are namely A1, A2, B1, B2, C1, and C2.

 So, the language test examines if you have a basic knowledge of Portuguese.
 That’s why you don’t have to worry about the difficulty of the exam.
 Still, some preparation before the exam won’t hurt.